bufbuild/buf/README.md

 ## CLI breaking change policy

 We will never make breaking changes within a given major version of the CLI.
-Once `buf` reaches v1.0, you can expect no breaking changes until v2.0.
+After `buf` reached v1.0, you can expect no breaking changes until v2.0.
 But as we have no plans to ever release a v2.0, we will likely never break the `buf` CLI.

 > This breaking change policy does _not_ apply to commands behind the `buf beta` gate, and you should expect breaking changes to commands like `buf beta registry`.
 The policy does go into effect, however, when those commands or flags are elevated out of beta.